 Speak with one of our lending specialists 7 days a week.

 ASB's lending criteria, terms and fees apply.
-A loan processing fee of $150 and a low equity margin may apply.
+Loan processing fee of up to $400 may apply and a low equity margin may apply.
 Orbit home loans are not available for business purposes.
 Orbit Home Loans are subject to specific lending criteria and are periodically reviewed by ASB.
 A $12 monthly account fee applies to Orbit and Orbit FastTrack Home Loans, which may be altered from time to time.